telerik/kendo-react-inputs/README.md

 Currently, the Kendo UI Inputs Package for React consists of the Slider component.

-For more information on other components intended for implementation, refer to the [Roadmap of the Kendo UI Inputs package for React](https://github.com/telerik/kendo-react-inputs/blob/master/docs/roadmap.md).
+For more information on other components intended for implementation, refer to the [Roadmap of the Kendo UI Inputs Package for React](https://github.com/telerik/kendo-react-inputs/blob/master/docs/roadmap.md).

 ## Basic Usage